Skip to Main content

 How to Prepare USPS Mail

 All outgoing U.S. Postal Service (USPS) mail that needs postage should be kept separate from all other mail and bear a valid ASU return address.
 The mail should be stacked with the address facing the same direction, larger pieces on the bottom and smaller pieces on the top.
 In addition, postcards should be placed on top since our mail processing equipment does not differentiate between letter-size pieces and postcards.
+Please separate all on campus mail, from outgoing mail.
+This will save money for postage.
+We can place these in campus mail boxes without postage.
+If these are not separated, postage will be applied, and they will be sent to USPS, returned to us, and be placed in the campus mail box when we receive them.

 Any letter-size pieces that need to be machine sealed by our mail processing equipment should be stacked with the flaps up and nested together.
 Larger pieces of mail and overstuffed envelopes should be sealed with tape prior to being sent for metering.